|home | worwyk | shadows black | insynirator | divisiv | metal force | media | reviews|

 It takes a lifetime to learn what Jason has learned and now that he is no longer singing for his previous Darkling he hopes to find the time to share his stories and experiences with those of you who would take an interest.
 He has played countless shows, has loads of studio recording experience, been signed to both indie and major labels, opened for the biggest names in the business and toured the East Coast and the Midwest.
 Since Darkling, Jason has had a lot of time on his hands and pretty much went into solitude both after being down about the band ending and frustrated with the music scene in general.
 Show attendance was dropping, turmoil/arguments within the band; it seemed that what was once fun was becoming increasingly stressful.
 As soon as the band had completely dissolved, Jason felt that it was probably a good time to retire from the music scene for a while at least.

 Right around the time of Darkling’s demise, Jason got an email from musician Tom Vitacco in Chicago asking if he’d be interested in doing vocals for his latest work because his last vocalist, do to time constraints, was unable to work on his latest project.
 Jason listened to the music and was immediately impressed by not only his past work but his current work.
 Within minutes of listening to his music, melodies were pouring out of Jason with an ease he hadn’t experienced since working with Darkling.
 Only problem was Tom had an entire CD written and there would be no way Jason could afford that much time in the studio.
-Tom told him that he and the vocalists he worked with all have recorded from home studios so Jason told him if he helps him set up a home studio, then he would be happy to record the vocal tracks for him.
+Tom mentioned that vocalists he worked with all had recorded from home studios so Jason asked if Tom would help set up a home studio so he could record his vocal tracks.
 A few months later Malignant was released to critical acclaim worldwide, much in part because of Jason's dynamic vocals.

 Three years later, Worwyk released Shadows Black, a new album which continues where Malignant left off.
 Shadows Black is classic Worwyk – crunchy riffs, melodic vocals, screaming solos and a few keyboards.
 If you liked Malignant you will love Shadows Black!